nephlm/codex-build/GOALS.md

 ## Goals

 * A command line that can be run to build professional looking basic novels in pdf and ebook formats given a one or more Markdown documents.
+* Require as little tech knowledge as possible, however this does not mean it can be run with no tech knowledge.
+** Install the prereqs.
+** Run a python program via UV.
 * Should contain the interior book design expected in a professional novel.
 * pdf
   * headers